Anirban-Math/anirbanbhaduri.github.io/index.md

 "The true laboratory is the mind, where behind illusions we uncover the laws of truth."--- Acharya Jagadish Chandra Bose.

 Hello!
 I am Anirban Bhaduri.
-I am a fifth year Ph.D. student at University of South Carolina, Columbia, U.S.A.
-My Supervisor is [Matthew Ballard](https://www.matthewrobertballard.com/).
+I received my Ph.D. in mathematics at University of South Carolina in 2026 under the supervision of [Matthew Ballard](https://www.matthewrobertballard.com/).
 Before this, I obtained my B.Sc.
-Honours and M.Sc. degree from University of Calcutta, Kolkata, West Bengal, India.
+Honours and M.Sc. degree from University of Calcutta.

 My research focuses on Derived Categories in the context of Algebraic Geometry and Representation Theory of Finite Dimensional Algebras.
 My email is anirbanbhaduri1905 'at' gmail 'dot' com.